-The very poor and poor households with their one or two hectares were able to obtain food from their fields to give them 41% and just over 59% respectively of their annual calorie consumption.
+The very poor and poor households with their one or two hectares could obtain food from their fields to give them respectively 49% and just over 76% of their annual calorie consumption.
 In both cases by far the main way they make up the gap, and also see to all their non-food needs, is by undertaking paid labour for their wealthier neighbours.
 This in turn allows their employers not only to produce enough food on their land to make them more or less self-sufficient but to concentrate their income earning efforts on other things, notably trade, and most notably the livestock trade.
-Meanwhile, if the very poor and poor did not earn substantial food as direct payment for labour they would have to spend over 22% and 18% of their household budget just on basic staple food.
-Because they depend on the market and have some kilocalories added from own crop produced and consumed, the very poor and poor house household devote a substantial amount of money to non-staple purchase covering about 30% and 20%.
+Meanwhile, if the very poor and poor did not earn substantial food as direct payment for labour they would have to spend over 12% and 10% of their household budget just on basic staple food.
+Because they depend on the market and have some kilocalories added from own crop produced and consumed, the very poor and poor house household devote a substantial amount of money to non-staple purchase covering about 30% and 10%.